 Dear Fumiko, Your novel Masks, translated by Juliet Winters Carpenter (女面, Onnamen, 1958) reminded me of an intricate structure one is made to peel off, layer by layer,…… Read more “The secrets inside her mind are like flowers in a garden at nighttime”

 Fumiko Enchi (円地 文子 Enchi Fumiko, pen-name of Fumiko Ueda, 2 October 1905 – 12 November 1986) was a Japanese writer.
-She was taught English, French and Chinese literature through private tutors at home.
-From 1918 to 1922,…… Read more “Fumiko Enchi”
+She was born into a wealthy family in Tokyo, as the second…… Read more “Fumiko Enchi”

 Dear Murasaki, This is just a quick note to let you know my experience so far with your Tale of Genji.
 Similar to the form as you…… Read more “His writing was so extraordinarily beautiful that her eyes misted over”